dawsonjon/101Things/docs/planetarium.rst

 .. image:: images/planetarium/ra_dec.png

-I preprocess the data using a Python script that converts the coordinates to 3D Cartesian (x, y, z) format for efficient rendering.
+I preprocess the data using a Python script that converts the coordinates to 3D Cartesian (x, y, z) format.
 The preprocessing step avoids costly trigonometric calculations during rendering.
 The stars can then be rotated in real-time, using matrix multiplications, to match the observer’s time and location, ensuring fast performance even with 10,000 stars.

 .. image:: images/planetarium/xyz.png